 A Time of Action

-As a nation, we have celebrated Recovery Month for 27 years.
+As a nation, we are celebrating the 29th year of Recovery Month.
 As we continue to experience an epidemic of opioid addiction and overdose death, we recognize that there is still work to be done.
 Recovery Month reminds us that we are in a position to take action, advocate for effective prevention policies, and expand treatment so everyone can access the care they need.

 Joining the Voices of Recovery

-This year’s theme for Recovery Month is Join the Voices for Recovery: Strengthen Families and Communities.
-The theme encourages people to share their stories of recovery.
-This is a special time for families in our community to express a message of recovery, hope, and health in Baltimore City.
+This year’s theme for Recovery Month is Join the Voices for Recovery: Invest in Health, Home, Purpose, and Community.
+The theme promotes how integrated care, a strong community, sense of purpose, and leadership contributes to effective treatments that sustain the recovery of persons with mental and substance use disorders.
+This is a special time for the community to express a message of hope, health, and wellness in Baltimore City.